We put together the ULTIMATE 2019 Guide how to protect your business from ransomware.

 - Examples of ransomware screenshots

 Ransomware: Malicious software that encrypts your data, blocking access to your computer with a splash-screen of instructions until a sum of money is paid.
 The preferred method of payment is through an untraceable virtual currency called bitcoin.
 Victims are alerted that unless a sum of money is paid within a time frame, their files will be destroyed.
-Here’s a typical example screenshot what ransomware looks like:
+Here’s an example screenshot of ransomware:

 The 5 Steps in a Typical Ransomware Attack